10 Brutal But Hilarious Old Disses of Adorable Animals

 The Target: Rhinos

-The Context: Roosevelt was one of those animal lovers who also liked shooting them.
-In his autobiography, he reminisces at length about his hunting hobby.
-Chapter two—“The Vigor of Life”—offers plenty of advice on how to bring down everything from grizzlies to elephants.
+Roosevelt was one of those animal lovers who also liked shooting them.
+In his autobiography, he offers plenty of advice for bringing down everything from grizzlies to elephants.

 3. “THAT STRANGE LITTLE ANIMAL OF ZOOLOGICAL PERVERSITIES.”